femboyfin/dbdideas/survivor_perks.md

 - Now activates exclusively on Pallet Stuns rather than all stuns
   - This prevents some particularly powerful perk synergies that provide little counterplay, notably Parental Guidance with Decisive Strike, paired with Sprint Burst as well this becomes even stronger.
 Notably this does still enable synergy with Smash Hit.
-- Now reveals the Killer's Aura to all Survivors for the activation duration
+- Now reveals the killer's aura to all survivors for the activation duration
-  - Flavorful buff that benefits non-partied Survivors more than SWFs, lessening that gap slightly.
+  - Flavorful buff that benefits non-partied survivors more than SWFs, lessening that gap slightly.

 ## [Pharmacy](<https://deadbydaylight.wiki.gg/wiki/Pharmacy>) 📉 🗑️